2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 - Darker blue paint colors are great for accent walls and front doors.
 However, while it’s still done (a lot), navy blue is no longer in style or trendy for kitchen islands.

-- Light blue paint colors, but not BABY or ‘pastel-inspired’ blues will show up to some degree, but mostly in bedrooms.
-These blues will have a gray backdrop slowing them down.
+- Light blue paint colors, but not BABY or ‘pastel-inspired’ blues, will show up to some degree, but mostly in bedrooms.
+These blues will have a gray backdrop, slowing them down.

 DARK SABLE-INSPIRED BROWN PAINT COLORS

 Brown is back, baby!
 And unlike pastels, I’m getting a few requests here and there for this rich, warm neutral.
 While brown didn’t hit the scene in 2025, it’s coming in hawwwter than hot chocolate for 2026.
+Will it show up large-scale?
+Maybe not yet, but we’re winking at it.

 This is where I think Benjamin Moore could’ve gone with their Color of the Year.
 While Silhouette is a wickedly pretty blend of brown, gray, and purple, the OVERWHELMING opinion on my Instagram is that it’s too close to gray for comfort.

-Instead, they could’ve chosen a beautiful rich brown, or even a slightly safer, chocolate-inspired shade.
+Instead, they could’ve chosen a beautiful, rich brown, or even a slightly safer, chocolate-inspired shade.
 Let’s take a look at a few, including one from Sherwin Williams….

 - Benjamin Moore Middlebury Brown is an awesome, middle-of-the-road brown.
 In between Twix and O’Henry, this brown could’ve hit some interesting happy places in the color world.